Alessia Zecchini: Career

 Stephen Keenan died in July 2017 during a recreational dive across The Arch of the Blue Hole with Alessia.
 It was not regarded as a dive that would push Zecchini to her limits, but an accumulation of mistakes and difficulties during the attempt would lead to disaster.
 Safety diver Lily Crespy, who was on duty that day, later gave a detailed summary of events.
 The official AIDA report stated that reasonable precautions had been taken; however, it noted that there was no on-site specialist doctor, insufficient medical equipment, no safety boat, and no ambulance on stand-by at the dive site.
 Zecchini was experienced in open waters, was familiar with the Blue Hole, and wanted to tackle it without fins rather than with the usual, more powerful mono-fin.
 As her safety, Keenan agreed to meet her at −50 m, though the standard limit for safety divers is −30 m.
-However, for reasons we will never know, he decided to dive in 20 seconds later than pre-planned, to be seen by her with the ascending rope at the exit of the tunnel.
+However, for reasons unknown, he decided to dive in 20 seconds later than pre-planned, to be seen by her with the ascending rope at the exit of the tunnel.
 This caused Alessia, already successfully outside the tunnel and with breath to spare, to swim astray in search of her way up.
-When Stephen spotted Alessia, strived to help her to re-surface, risking his own life for hers.
+When Stephen spotted Alessia, he strived to help her to re-surface, giving his own life for hers.

 In 2017 she also participated in the CMAS European Indoor Championship in Cagliari swimming pool where she won three medals out of the three competitions (first place in DYN, second in DNF and second in DYNBP).
 In August of the same year, she participated in the AIDA World Championships in Roatan where she became world champion in free-immersion setting a new Italian record at −88 m and vice world champion in constant weight with monofin with −98 m.
 A disqualification denied her the silver medal even in constant weight without fins.
 In October, at the CMAS European Championship in Kaş, Turkey, she won two silver medals in CWT and CNF with −93 m and −63 m, a new Italian record.
 Also in the same year, during the Dungoncup in Milazzo, Sicily, she achieved the world record in dynamic apnea without fins with 181 m.